 Corsodyl is for targeted treatment programmes; read on to find out more in our Corsodyl mouthwash review, or for a more detailed comparison of options available, see our best mouthwash article.

-This therefore means if you have sore, bleeding gums Corsodyl will help reduce and normally clear the cause of this.
+This therefore means if you have sore, bleeding gums Corsodyl will help reduce the symptoms and assist in resolving the issue.

 How much does it cost?